rumusmythenmetzrfcc/afrcc_cpp/README.md

 # afrcc_cpp
-A Free Resuable Clean Code, free software repo for C++
+A Free Resuable Clean Code, free software repo for Core C++ functionality

 The goal for the afrcc repos is to provide free software for generations to come.